Reading time: 8 min 32s

 Trap Bar Carry

 Named by its trapezoid shape, the trap bar is a specialty barbell typically used to perform deadlifts.
 This means it can be loaded with weight and used to perform the farmer’s walk.
-The trap bar carry exercise is a bit easier to perform than the farmer’s carry handles since the center of gravity is more balanced and there’s no shifting like there is with the handles.
+The trap bar carry exercise is a bit easier to perform than the farmer’s walk handles since the center of gravity is more balanced and there’s no shifting like there is with the handles.

 Suitcase Walk